lsst-ts/observatory-ops-docs/Simonyi/Troubleshooting/MTCS/MTDome/MTDome-to-Home.rst

 .. note::
   This is a temporary situation which will be resolved once EIE updates the azimuth rotation control software.
 A bar code will be installed by EIE which will provide absolute positioning for the ``MTDome``.

   This process already has started but will take a few more months.

-Once completed this procedure can be deprecated.
+  Once the upgrade is completed, this procedure can be deprecated.
-...
+..

 .. _MTDome-MTDome-re-Home-Procedure-Error-Diagnosis: